 Coconut Creek gets its water from Broward County wells that draw from the Biscayne Aquifer which is an underground water supply.
 Groundwater is withdrawn from the Biscayne Aquifer via wells and then pumped to Broward County's District 2A Water Treatment Plant.
 The raw water is treated to reduce hardness, filtered, and then disinfected with chloramines to destroy harmful bacteria.
 Fluoride is then added to the finished water to promote dental health.
-Your Water Is Safe to Drink The City of Coconut Creek is pleased to provide you with the 2020 Annual Water Quality Report.
-This report is a snapshot of the City's water quality in 2020.
+Your Water Is Safe to Drink The City of Coconut Creek is pleased to provide you with the 2021 Annual Water Quality Report.
+This report is a snapshot of the City's water quality in 2021.
 As in years past, your tap water met all requirements of the Safe Drinking Water Act as established by the U.S. Environmental Protection Agency (EPA).
 Included are details about where your water comes from, what it contains, and how it compares to EPA standards.
 The City of Coconut Creek purchases treated water from Broward County's District 2A Water Treatment Plant located in Pompano Beach.
 This plant, like all other water plants in the County, must adhere to a number of strict regulations.
 The water is tested frequently by Broward County and the City of Coconut Creek.
-Every month, City utility workers regularly collect water samples from 60 locations within the service area, which includes parts of the City of Parkland.
+Every month, the City utility workers regularly collect water samples from 60 locations within the service area, which includes parts of the City of Parkland.
 Independent labs test the samples to ensure the integrity of the water.

 Source Water Assessment In 2020, the Florida Department of Environmental Protection (FDEP) performed a Source Water Assessment (SWA) for Broward County.
 The assessment was conducted to provide information about any potential sources of contamination.
+The assessment found eighteen (18) potential sources of contamination identified for the Broward County 2A system with a low susceptibility level.
 The results are available on the FDEP Source Water Assessment and Protection website at https://fldep.dep. state.fl.us/swapp or they can be obtained from Broward County by calling 954-831-3250.